Home / Security

 The safe answer is to stay in control.

-We never ask you to trust that the agent behaves well.
-The plugin keeps your site in control regardless: it connects nothing outward, checks every call against a scoped user, and logs the result.
+Agent Abilities for MCP runs an MCP server inside your own WordPress install, and it never asks you to trust that the agent behaves well.
+Nothing about your site leaves it: the plugin contacts no AI provider, sends no telemetry, checks every call against a real scoped user, and logs the result to your own database.
 Here is the security model, and a refusal you can watch happen.

 Nothing leaves your site.